ebzzry/ebzzry.github.io/lambda-calculus.md

 ## Conclusion

-We've just scratched the surface of lambda calculus, but we have just witnessed its immense expressive power, considering how minimal the system is defined.
+You've just scratched the surface of lambda calculus, but you have just witnessed its immense expressive power, considering how minimal the system is defined.
 In our next article, we'll demystify even more lambda calculus magic.
 Stay tuned!

 ## References